-Construction accidents often result in extensive physical and financial damage to the lives of victims and their families.
-While these sites can be dangerous, it is important to remember that a number of Texas state and federal laws are in place to protect Houston construction workers from injury.
+Construction accidents often result in extensive physical and financial damage to victims and their families.
+However, Texas state and federal laws are in place to protect Houston workers from injury and help them recover after an accident.

-When you are involved in a construction accident, you may be entitled to significant compensation.
-The best way to hold the liable parties accountable is to secure assistance from an experienced Houston construction accident attorney at the Domingo Garcia Law Office.
+You may be entitled to significant compensation when you are involved in a construction accident.
+The best way to hold the liable parties accountable is to secure assistance from an experienced Houston construction accident attorney.

-Our firm is ready to help you with your insurance claim or possible construction accident lawsuit.
-We will investigate your injury, speak to witnesses and hire experts to ensure you get the biggest settlement possible.
+Our personal injury law firm will help you with your insurance claim or construction accident lawsuit.
+We will investigate your injury, speak to witnesses, and hire experts to ensure you get the biggest settlement possible.
+Call us to discuss your case.

-Those working construction or visiting a job site may get exposed to hazardous substances, loud noises, specialized equipment, electricity, large vehicles, and heights.
-All these factors make construction one of the most dangerous industries for workers across the United States and in Texas.
+Those working in construction or visiting a job site may get exposed to hazardous substances, loud noises, and heights.
+All these factors make construction one of the most dangerous industries for workers across the United States.

 - Lack of proper safety equipment like harnesses and lanyards